A label-efficient two-sample test: Theoretical analysis of the three-stage framework

-Under the null hypothesis, labels $z$ and sample features $\mathbf{s}$ are independent, hence $P(z,s)=P(z)P(s)$.
-This causes the numerator of Eq.~\eqref{OptFR} to go to zero.
-Therefore, minimizing~Eq.~\eqref{OptFR} with any query scheme $q$ does not alter the Type I error.
-A more thorough analysis. of the Type I error is provided in section~\ref{TypeI}.
-On the other hand, under the alternative hypothesis, one could adopt a optimized query scheme $q$ to decrease $W[P_q(s)]$ in Eq.~\eqref{Pvalue} and therefore decrease the Type II error.
-In the next section, we will discuss an optimal query scheme to decrease the Type II error.
+Under the null hypothesis $H_0$, $Z$ and $S$ are independent and thus $p(s,z) = p(s)p(z)$, and $\int p(Z=0|s)p(Z=1|s)p_q(s)ds=uv$ for any $p_q(s)$.
+Therefore, minimizing~\ref{OptFR} with $p_q(s)$ does not alter the Type I error.
+A more thorough analysis of the Type I error is provided in section~\ref{TypeI}.
+On the other hand, under the alternate $H_1$, solving the optimization problem~\eqref{OptFR} leads to a solution that minimizes $W_{n_q}$ in~\ref{Pvalue} for large sample sizes $n_q\to\infty$, leading to a decreasing Type II error of the FR test.